 The story so far…

-Miss Henderson is currently training to be a Level 3 Forest School Leader.
-She is hoping to eventually lead groups in both Primary and Secondary phases in Forest School sessions.
+Miss Henderson is trained to be a Level 3 Forest School Leader.
+She has started to lead groups in our Primary phase in Forest School sessions.
+She hopes to eventually do the same with Secondary.

-Miss Henderson is also starting to develop a Forest School area on the top half of the school field from and alongside the MUGA.
+Miss Henderson has started to develop a Forest School area on the top half of the school field from and alongside the MUGA.
 This will be ongoing for the next 3 years.

 30 Silver Birch trees have already been planted around what will be the fire pit area.
 Shrubs including palms and cordylines have recently been planted in between the trees.
 Smaller trees including fruit trees have also been planted in the Nature Area along with bird feeders that have already been set up.
 A bug hotel is also being developing for this area.